kubesphere/helm-charts/src/main/gitlab/doc/charts/globals.md

 The `authToken` attribute for Gitaly has two sub keys:

-- `secret` defines the name of the kubernetes `Secret` to pull from.
+- `secret` defines the name of the Kubernetes `Secret` to pull from.
 - `key` defines the name of the key in the above secret that contains the authToken.

 NOTE: **Note:** All Gitaly nodes **must** share the same authentication token.